 Revenues generated by the lease arrangement are based purely on a profit share formula.
 Certain of the lease and management services arrangements may include a transfer of ownership or bargain purchase option at the end of the lease term.
 Due to the length of the lease term, the collectibility of these minimum lease payments are not considered predictable and there are important uncertainties regarding the future costs to be incurred by us relating to the arrangement.
 Therefore, the lessor's additional criteria for capital lease classification in ASC 840-10-25-42 to 840-10-25-44, Leases, Overall, Recognition, Lessors (formerly referenced as SFAS No. 13 par.
 8 (a) and (b)) was not met even if any of the ASC 840-10-25-1, Leases, Overall, Recognition, General, (formerly referenced as SFAS No.13 par.
 7) criteria for capital leases are met.
 Consequently, we account for all lease arrangements as operating leases.
-As the collectability of the minimum lease rental is not considered predictable, and the remaining rental is considered contingent, we recognize revenue when the lease payments under the arrangement become due, that is, when the profit share under the arrangement is determined and agreed upon by both parties to the agreement.
-For the service element of the arrangement, revenue is only considered determinable at the time the payments under the arrangement become due, that is, when the profit share under the arrangement become due, that is, when the profit share under the arrangement become due, that is, when the profit share under the arrangement under the arrangement become due, that is determined and agreed upon by both parties.
-Revenue is recognized when determined if all other basic criteria have also been met.
+As the collectability of the minimum lease rental is not considered predictable, and the remaining rental is considered contingent, we recognize revenue when the lease payments under the arrangement become due, that is, when the profit share under the arrangement is determinable at the time the payments under the arrangement become due, that is, when the profit share under the arrangement is determinable at the time the payments under the arrangement become due, that is, when the profit share under the arrangement is determinable at the time the payments under the arrangement become due, that is, when the profit share under the arrangement is determinable at the time the payments under the arrangement become due, that is, when the profit share under the arrangement is determinable at the time the payments under the arrangement become due, that is, when the profit share under the arrangement is determinable at the time the payments under the arrangement become due, that is, when the profit share under the arrangement is determinable at the time the payments under the arrangement become due, that is, when